Jer Lau: Solo Activities

 Lau's debut single, the soft rock ballad "Tale of Water Torture" (水刑物語) was released on 29 February 2020.
 "Tale of Water Torture" peaked at number three on the Ultimate 903 Chart, RTHK Chinese Pop Chart and number four on Metro Radio Pop Chart.
 His second single "Tale of Final Lucidity" (迴光物語), released in August, achieved commercial success, peaking at number one on the Ultimate 903 Chart and ViuTV's Chill Club Chart.
 He is the eighth artist in history to have a number one single on the Ultimate 903 chart during his debut year.
 The release of "Tale of Wind Spirit" (風靈物語) in October capped off what was dubbed the Trilogy of Tales (物語系列).

 Lau again collaborated with singer-songwriter Ng Lam Fung and lyricist Siu Hak on his fourth solo single "A Madman's Diary" (狂人日記) released 17 March 2021.
 Lau remarked that "A Madman's Diary" is a tribute to legendary rock band Queen and their song "Bohemian Rhapsody", noting that he wanted to bring something unconventional into the Cantopop scene.
 The song is also the first of three songs forming the Rebirth Trilogy (重生系列).
 The progressive rock single topped the Ultimate 903, the Chinese Pop Chart, and the Chill Club Chart.
 His fifth single, "Castle of Sand" (砂之器) was released on 16 July 2021.
 On 18 August, it peaked at number one on the Ultimate 903 music chart.
 On 13 October, Lau released his seventh single "Stellar Moments of Humankind" (人類群星閃耀時).
 The song takes the same Chinese title as the history book Decisive Moments in History (Sternstunden der Menschheit) by Stefan Zweig.
 Produced by Carl Wong, the song serves as the conclusion to the Rebirth Trilogy.

 On 26 January 2022, Lau's single "MM7" was released to streaming platforms and radio stations.
-The song takes its title from a newly-coined slang term "MM7" meaning awesome or fantastic (正), which in turn originated from a typo committed by one of Lau's fans when typing the character using Sucheng input method.
+The song takes its title from a newly coined slang term "MM7" meaning awesome or fantastic (正), which in turn originated from a typo committed by one of Lau's fans when typing the character using Sucheng input method.

 "Rules of Parting" (離別的規矩) was released on 20 April 2022, its music video being released three days later.
-This was followed by his tenth single "Steps to Self-Destruction" (自毀的程序) on July 11, and the eleventh single "Watching the Clouds Rise" (坐看雲起時) on November 25.
+This was followed by his tenth single "Steps to Self-Destruction" (自毀的程序) on 11 July, and the eleventh single "Watching the Clouds Rise" (坐看雲起時) on 25 November.
+"Watching the Clouds Rise" charted number one on the Chill Club Chart in 2023, as such the single was nominated for Song of the Year at the Chill Club Awards 22/23.

+Lau held his first solo concert Across the Universe at the Hong Kong Convention and Exhibition Centre from 7 to 10 July 2023.
+He released his first LP I am the I on vinyl on 6 February 2024.
+A signing event was held on 24 February for 400 fans.